Jasper2213/note-app/README.md

 ## 3. Future implementations
 In the future, I'll
 * Make it possible to remove a note
+* Make it possible to edit a note
 * Fix the problem with applying multiple filters (only favourites sorted by newest for example)
 * Maybe try to add an implementation with a dedicated server